jarangutan/docker-starter-workshop/presentation.md

 We should see `"Hello World!"`

 Congrats!
-You have successfully containred an app!
+You have successfully containerized an app!

 ---